 Buddhism’s central teaching is that suffering arises from craving and the only way to liberate your mind from craving is to train your mind to accept the reality as it is.

 Worshipping The Man

 Liberal Humanism is the most famous religion (“ideology”) which worships humans as being scared and with belief that they have certain basic “human rights” which cannot be normally withdrawn from them.
 A murder is effectively destabilizing the cosmos order and punishing the murderer brings nature back in order.
 Social Humanism thinks about humans in a collective way, it holds a strong belief in equality.
 Evolutionary Humanism, the most radical one, was popularized by Nazis, it thinks of humans as a mutable species and strongly believes that advancing the quality of the species and eliminating everything which is of lower quality should be the end goal of humanity.

 While a globally interconnected society was inevitable (given the ability of humans to form large networks), the contemporary global society is one of the possibilities which got realized.

 History has wide array of possibilities, many are never realized.

 The success of monotheism, nationalism, and liberal humanism was one of the potential outcomes out of several possible ones.
-History is a complex level 2 chaotic system (Level 1 chaotic systems like the weather is unchanged when we try to predict, Level 2 chaotic systems like stock market react to predictions).
-Genes lead to organic evolution, memes lead to cultural evolution.
+History is a complex level 2 chaotic system (Level 1 chaotic systems like the weather are unchanged when we try to predict, and Level 2 chaotic systems like the stock market react to predictions).
+Genes lead to organic evolution; memes lead to cultural evolution.
 Some scholars see culture as a mental parasite, as soon as one country is infected with nationalism, slowly, the surrounding ones catch the infection as well.